dastonmoy/LS-PrePost/README.md

 # LS-PrePost Environment Setup to work in LS-Dyna in Unix OSs
 This repository will shed light on the installation procedure for LS-PrePost: a free pre- and post-processing software used for LS-Dyna, developed by its parent company LSTC.
 It can be considered as a step-by-step guide to install and run LS-Dyna in Ubuntu or similar Unix operating systems.

+## Prerequisite
+The documentation, tutorials and the program will require **at least 900 MB** of free space.

 ## First Time LS-PrePost Installation

 LS-PrePost is a freeware developed by LSTC.
 Its main purpose was to establish a GUI tool for generating the keyword file for the LS-Dyna solver.
 It has most of the capabilities to create geometry and meshes, assign boundary conditions, and perform advanced manipulation like all those commercial preprocessors available for LS-Dyna ([Oasys](https://www.oasys-software.com/dyna/software/), [HyperMesh](https://www.altair.com/hypermesh), [ANSA](https://www.beta-cae.com/ansa.htm)), if not all.
 It can also be used as a post-processor to open and work with the output files from the solver.